 Beginning in November 2009, we introduced our cell-phone centric medical IT products that offer solutions in medical care and management by providing physicians with information at the point of care.
 Unlike other medical information systems using standard computer terminals or even palm-sized computers (PDA's), our software applications operate on a series of late generation smart e-cell phones including the Apple iPhone, the Palm Pre, the Google Droid, several makes of RIM's Blackberry and many versions of the Microsoft Windows smart phones.
 Our products allow physicians to access and update their patients' histories, medication data, and best care guidelines - all at the point of care.
 The company's Electronic Medical Records software is believed to be the first EMR application running on any palm sized mobile device.
 Recently we ported our software to run on a series of pad computers such as Apple iPad and the 'Droid powered pads.
+We eagerly await the new version of the national health plan, which might finally create markets for our products.

-Our business objectives include:
+Our 12-month business objectives include:

-- 1. The practice of specializing in the distribution of Genstrip 50 GenUltimate! and several brand-name medical diagnostic and medical disposable products associated with the on-going care of diabetes-inflicted patients, and the world-wide distribution of our proprietary diagnostic product GenUltimate! product. - 2.
+- 1. The practice of specializing in the distribution of GenUltimate! and GenSure! products, and then completion of the GenChoice! product.
+We also intend to add several brand-name medical diagnostic and medical disposable products (lancets through our Firefly!
+Product, as well as several lines of insulin syringes and pen needles, all associated with the on-going care of diabetes-inflicted patients, and the world-wide distribution of our proprietary diagnostic product GenUltimate! product. - 2.
 Combining our wholesale and retail diagnostics distribution with the major successes we have had in the on-line retail markets, and adding legacy retail organizations (already some legacy retailers of note). - 3.
-Continue to implement the plans provided by Retail Monster LLC and secure big-box pharmacy chains, chain grocers and nationwide retailers.
+Continue to implement the plans provided by our agent MWK LLC, and secure big-box pharmacy chains, chain grocers and nationwide retailers.